 - Being obese, which makes you more likely to get other conditions that lead to cirrhosis

 - Chronic hepatitis B or hepatitis C infection

 As more and more scar tissue forms, it's harder for your liver to work.

-Anemia is a condition where your blood lacks healthy red blood cells.
-There are many different types.
+Anemia is a condition in which your blood lacks healthy red blood cells.
+There are many types.
 In hemolytic anemia, your body breaks down red blood cells too quickly.
 When that happens, it releases more bilirubin than your liver can handle.
-Too much bilirubin leads to yellow eyes.

 Gallbladder cancer: This rare form of cancer doesn’t usually cause symptoms until the tumor grows large or the cancer spreads.
 When the tumor is big enough to block bile ducts, it can lead to jaundice.

-This is a rare condition, affecting about 3% to 7% of people.
+This rare condition only affects about 3% to 7% of people.
 If you're born with it, your liver doesn’t make enough of an enzyme it needs to process bilirubin.
 The result is higher levels of bilirubin in your blood and yellow eyes.

 Dubin-Johnson syndrome is an even rarer disorder that affects your liver and can cause jaundice.
-It's passed down through the family.
+It's passed down through families.